Quantive launches the Dreams with Deadlines communityRead the blog to learn more

 What is strategy execution?

-Execution may involve any or all of the following:
+Execution may cover the following:

 • Identifying and allocating the resources needed to meet the objective(s)